-Examples of circumstances where we have had concerns about vendors not taking this responsibility in the context of indirect offerings have included situations where:
+Examples of circumstances where we have had concerns about vendors not taking appropriate responsibility in the context of indirect offerings have included situations where:

-- (i) certain vendors (active vendors), such as: - vendors that affect materially the control of the operating entity prior to the offering, and are involved in the offering process and/or the management or supervision of management of the operating entity prior to the offering, - vendors that influence (whether alone or in conjunction with others) the offering process, and - members of senior management of the operating entity sell a substantial portion of their interest in the operating entity to the issuer on closing but do not
+- (i) certain vendors, who we refer to as active vendors, such as: - vendors that affect materially the control of the operating entity prior to the offering, and who are involved in the offering process and/or the management or supervision of management of the operating entity prior to the offering, - vendors that influence (whether alone or in conjunction with others) the offering process, and - members of senior management of the operating entity, sell a substantial portion of their interest in the operating entity to the issuer on closing but do not

-- a. sign the issuer's prospectus as promoter, or - b. provide a prospectus representation in the acquisition agreement; - (ii) a vendor's obligation to indemnify the issuer if the prospectus representation is untrue is limited to an amount less than the proceeds received by the vendor from the sale of the vendor's interest in the operating entity or is subject to a deductible or other threshold that precludes claims against the vendors that are not, individually or in the aggregate, above a certain value; and - (iii) the vendor's responsibility for the information on which the offering is based is reduced unduly, having regard to the nature of the vendor's investment, as a result of the period during which claims may be asserted against the vendor for an untrue prospectus representation being significantly below the period in which claims may be asserted against the issuer for a prospectus misrepresentation.
+- a. sign the prospectus as promoter, or - b. provide a prospectus representation in the acquisition agreement; - (ii) a vendor's obligation to indemnify the issuer if the prospectus contains a misrepresentation is limited to an amount less than the proceeds received by the vendor from the sale of the vendor's interest in the operating entity or is subject to a deductible or other threshold that precludes claims against the vendor that are not, individually or in the aggregate, above a certain value; and - (iii) the vendor's responsibility for the information on which the offering is based is reduced unduly, having regard to the nature of the vendor's investment, as a result of the period during which claims may be asserted against the vendor for a prospectus misrepresentation being significantly shorter than the period in which claims may be asserted against the issuer for a prospectus misrepresentation.

-If an active vendor's liability for an untrue representation in the acquisition agreement is conditional on the active vendor having knowledge of the inaccuracy, we expect that the active vendor would generally have a corresponding obligation to take reasonable steps to support the representation.
-For example, we would expect a non-management active vendor to make appropriate inquiries of management of the operating entity.
+If an active vendor's liability for a misrepresentation in the acquisition agreement is conditional on the active vendor having knowledge of the misrepresentation, we expect that the active vendor would generally have a corresponding obligation to take reasonable steps to confirm the accuracy of the representation.
+For example, a non-management active vendor should make appropriate inquiries of management of the operating entity.

 The CSA acknowledges that there may be constraints on the indemnities that certain vendors can provide and the survival period of those indemnities.
 In assessing whether the vendors have taken appropriate responsibility (directly or indirectly) for the information provided as a basis for the offering, we will generally assess the entire framework of representations, warranties and indemnities provided by the vendors as a group, as opposed to assessing each component or vendor individually.
-We believe this approach is consistent with the commercial realities within which the parties to those transactions allocate the risks and rewards of the transactions.
+We believe this approach is consistent with the commercial realities within which the parties to these transactions allocate the risks and rewards of the transactions.